viamrobotics/vision-service-examples/README.md

 This repo gives an example of creating a video stream, using the Viam vision service, and also importing openCV.

-The example uses the user's webcam as a robot, adds an object detection model using Viam's vision service, and then draws a box around the object using OpenCV.
+The example uses the user's webcam as a robot, adds an object detection model using Viam's vision service, and then draws a box around the object.

 It uses an EfficientDet tflite model from the [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).